Mark-M3511/abrsd/web/modules/custom/abrsd_user_registration/README.md

 - `getSubscribedEvents()`: This static method returns an array mapping event names to method names.
 This tells Drupal which method to call when a certain event is dispatched.

 - `onRedirectUserRegister(RequestEvent $event)`: This method is called whenever the `KernelEvents::REQUEST` event is dispatched.
 It checks if the current path is in the allowed paths and if the user is anonymous.
 If both conditions are met, it redirects the user to a specified path.

+- `onCommentContributorLoggedIn(RequestEvent $event)`: This method is called whenever the `KernelEvents::REQUEST` event is dispatched.
+It checks if the current user has the Comment Contributor role then redirects the user to the profile page.

 - `getRedirectPathFromConfig(string $path, string $config_name)`: This method retrieves the redirect path from a configuration based on the given path and configuration name.
 It returns the redirect path if found, or null if not found.